-Jenk has been featured in over 200 press stories, among them, Forbes and Business Insider as well as having won several awards including the ‘Progress 1000: Most Influential Person- Science and Tech’ from The Evening Standard, the ‘Tech London Advocates: 25 under 25’ award and he was voted ‘Top 20 Young Entrepreneurs To Watch 2017’ by Start-Up magazine.
-Recently, Jenk received a column in London’s Time Out magazine entitled ‘Ask Jenk’, enabling young people to write in and ask questions on all things Gen Z. Jenk has been seen in West End Theatre, TV, Commercials, Music Videos, Short Films, Voice Overs and several commercial print & modelling campaigns.
-Lastly, Jenk sits on the Advisory Board for both Founders4Schools and WorkFinder App as well as being an Ambassador/Mentor for The Youth Group, Big Life Project, Song Academy UK and Genetic Disorder UK charities.
-Please see www.jenkoz.com for further information and check out www.thredmedia.com for our media, consulting and production services.
+Jenk has been featured in over 250 press stories, among them, Forbes and Business Insider as well as having won several awards including the ‘Progress 1000: Most Influential Person- Science and Tech’ from The Evening Standard, the ‘Tech London Advocates: 25 under 25’ award, the PMI 50 Future Leaders Awards and he was voted ‘Top 20 Young Entrepreneurs To Watch 2017’ by Start-Up magazine.
+Jenk received a column in London’s Time Out magazine entitled ‘Ask Jenk’, enabling young people to write in and ask questions on all things Gen Z. Jenk has been seen in West End Theatre, TV, Commercials, Music Videos, Short Films, Voice Overs, and several commercial print & modeling campaigns.
+Lastly, Jenk sits on the Advisory Board for both Founders4Schools and WorkFinder App as well as being an Ambassador/Mentor for The Youth Group, Prospect 100, Big Life Project, Song Academy UK, and Genetic Disorder UK charities.
+Please see www.jenkoz.com for further information and check out www.thredmedia.com for our media, consulting, and production services.

 Carmen A. Greco, Chief Financial Officer

-Born in Canada, Carmen attended McGill University and then began her career in finance as a floor trader on the Stock Exchange.
+Born in Canada, Carmen attended McGill University and then began her career in finance.
 In 1991, she moved to New York City and began working at Goldman Sachs as a Proprietary Derivative Trader.
-She spent nine years working primarely in Equity Derivative Sales, Sales Trading, Trading and Structured Products.
-In 1999, she moved to London to manage the High Net Worth Derivative Sales & Trading Business and then went on to manage the Emerging Market Sales & Trading Business.
-In 2000, Carmen became the company’s first female Managing Director in European Equities.
-She worked at Goldman Sachs in New York and London for more than 16 years until 2006 when she moved to UBS as Managing Director until late 2008.
+She spent nine years working in Equity Derivatives and Structured Products.
+In 1999, she moved to London to manage the Derivative Sales & Trading business and then went on to manage the Emerging Market business.
+In 2000, Carmen became the first female Managing Director in European Equities.
+She worked at Goldman Sachs in New York and London for more than 16 years until 2006 when she moved to UBS.
 She spent a total of 22 years working in investment banking.

-Carmen then went on to co-found Haoma Medica, a biotech company that focuses on the development of drugs for the treatment of Osteoporosis.
-She focused on the fund raising, financial budgeting, strategic planning, marketing and all legal aspects associated with developing and granting of global patents.
+Carmen then co-founded Haoma Medica, a biotech company that focuses on the development of drugs for the treatment of Osteoporosis.
 The company is currently in human clinical trials.
 A few years later, she co-founded Aventum Devices Ltd, a medical device company that focuses on the development of Glenoid Positioning Guides for use in shoulder implant procedures.
-The guides were used during the first augmented reality surgeries world wide in collaboration with Microsoft Hololens and are currently sold globally.
-Her latest entrepreneurial venture sees her focusing on the growth, marketing and finance strategies for Thred and Thred Media www.thredmedia.com (coming soon)
+The guides were used during the first augmented reality surgeries worldwide in collaboration with Microsoft Hololens and are currently sold globally.
+Her latest entrepreneurial venture sees her focusing on the growth, marketing, and finance strategies for Thred and Thred Media www.thredmedia.com (coming soon).